nf-core/website/sites/docs/src/content/docs/usage/quick_start/your_first_pipeline.md

 If everything has been installed properly you should see the pipeline launch and run to completion.

 Congratulations!
 You have just run your first nf-core pipeline!

-You are now ready to start adding your own data and configure the pipeline to better suit your requirements.
+What's next?
+Check out the [Configuration](/docs/usage/configuration/introduction) guide for more information about adding your own data and configuring a pipeline to better suit your needs.